Browse by Medical Category

 The concept of restoring tissue function by delivering functional cells, or engineered tissue constructs, introduced a new way of thinking for stem cell and development biologists, inspiring the goal to ultimately regenerate lost tissues.
 Organ engineering now takes that dream one step further to not only generate cells and tissues, but to generate whole organs that can be derived from a patient’s cells and transplanted like donor organs.
 The goal is to overcome donor organ shortage by being able to generate organs on demand and overcome the need for immunosuppression by using patient-derived cells.
 However, the immunogenicity of these constructs in unknown.
 In collaboration with Harald Ott, MD, we are bioengineering kidney grafts using decellularized porcine constructs reseeded with pig stem cells.
 They are being transplanted into MHC inbred miniature swine and the host immune response systematically analyzed

 We are collaborating with David H. Sachs, MD, and Kazuhiko Yamada, MD, in studies aimed at preventing hyperacute and delayed xenograft rejection in pig-to-primate lung transplantation, which should bring us closer to xenotransplantation in patient care.
-Ultimately, donor hearts and lungs from genetically-manipulated miniature swine that do not express the target antigen for human natural antibodies (Gal-T KO pig) but do express relevant human proteins (i.e., CD47 and CD55) will be transplanted orthotopically into baboons treated with either standard triple-drug immunosuppression or a tolerance induction protocol comprising bone marrow transplantation (mixed chimerism) and/or en bloc vascularized donor thymus transplantation.
+Donor lungs from genetically-manipulated miniature swine that do not express the target antigen for human natural antibodies (Gal-T KO pig) but do express relevant human proteins (i.e., CD47 and CD55) will be transplanted orthotopically into baboons treated with either standard triple-drug immunosuppression or a tolerance induction protocol comprising bone marrow transplantation (mixed chimerism).